malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 The most simple state machine may be able to operate with only a single data item, and the larger the working memory the more efficient computation can be in theory.
 In practice, there are trade-offs affecting the size of working memory.
 If too small, then it is not sufficient to hold all data needed for a particular thought process - more logic processing actions are required for low-level swap-in/swap-out of data from long term storage.
 If too large, then the data transmission channels between working memory and logic processing become too wide.

 The state representation within working memory is likely fairly high-level.
 It is likely at the level of what we observe within our consciousness.

+### Processing
+tbd. most of this section belongs in some other kind of article.
+But I do need to be clear about kinds of processing are happening here....or may not.
+Maybe just leave that as a given...but move this to a separate article.

+It appears to us that we are consciously involved in each and every step of our decision making.
+However, neuroscience is gradually finding that it is more accurate to say that processing is performed by non-conscious systems, and that we become aware of it in our consciousness after the fact [Halligan2000].
+Some researchers take that even further to suggest that consciousness is entirely passive [Halligan2017].

+I think the statements are all too intertwined with the particular author's views on what the popularist definition of consciousness is.

+I see 'consciousness' more as a description of the whole system, and conscious awareness as being governed by what does and doesn't get represented within the state model.

+more. tbd.

 ### Control Mechanism
 tbd...